Marketing the Rainbow

 was formerly as Imperial Tobacco Group plc, and is a British multinational tobacco company.

 West also brought us an outrageously uncommon depiction of Santa as a drag queen (who is first near-naked), visited by a leather man - complete with dog collar and chest harness - and his biker companions in reindeer antlers and sunglasses.
 The openly gay director, Magnus Tear, noted many gay people worked on the effort and said, "I feel we somewhat freed poor Santa from his normally quite sugarsweet and hetero-linear presentation.
 Who said that Santa wasn't gay?
 Or bi?
 Or black or pansexual?"
-West is a frequent sponsor of gay events.
+Indeed.

 In 2016 the Food and Drug Administration decided to step in and launch “This Free Life,” the first-ever, federal anti-smoking campaign aimed at young LGBT folks.
 The tagline "Freedom to be tobacco-free".